 I’m an international student.
 Should I wait to see what happens with this campaign before making my arrangements?

 We encourage you to make the necessary arrangements to be able to remain a student in the Winter semester.
 The University has indicated that students who are unable to come back and who do not have access to online materials may have to defer a semester.
 We do not want you to put your studies on hold.

 If you require support with immigration and housing please contact the International Education Centre (IEC).

 What is the purpose of the emailer?

-Why is the UTMSU advocating for social distancing and classroom capacities?
+Why is the UTMSU advocating for social distancing and classroom capacity limits?

 Cases in Ontario and around the world show that individuals who are vaccinated are still able to contract and transmit COVID.
 By continuing to implement layers of protection and protocols like social distancing and classroom capacities, we can keep our community safe.